brndnmtthws/brndn-io/content/posts/falling-out-of-love-with-computers/index.md

 >
 > Current projections suggest that within the next century, the species will either merge with its machines entirely or perish while attempting to upgrade the Wi‑Fi.

 Sometimes I imagine some curious alien anthropologist dictating that entry while peering through a telescope at New York City—a trillion flickering blue screens glowing in the night, each human hunched over their private portal, eyes down, scrolling like it’s a sacred act.
-And honestly, they wouldn’t be wrong.
+Then I get on the subway and realize the joke barely needs exaggeration.

 ---

-So now we have trillion‑dollar companies fighting for milliseconds of our time, while we mistake motion for meaning.
-The news cycles around outrage because outrage sells.
-Even politics has become an engagement strategy.
-Everything feels like a performance now, even authenticity.
+So now we have trillion‑dollar companies fighting for milliseconds of our time.
+You can feel it in the way every app nudges, every headline pokes at your nerves, every political post is written like it’s trying to win the day instead of say anything true.

 And yet I’m still here.
 Still using computers every day.
 Still addicted.
 Still dependent.
 I make my living on them.
 I can’t just walk away.
 But I’ve been trying to rebuild a relationship with *reality*—to spend more time in places that don’t have screens, that don’t have an algorithm deciding what deserves my attention.